Principles of Bending with a Press Brake

 E: Working Speed

 Bending speed can impact the final quality and precision of the bend.
 An incorrect speed can cause defects.
 High speed may not allow the metal to form properly, increasing the likelihood of cracking or surface deformation.
 Low speed, however, raises production costs.
-Bozorg Dayani Machinery’s press brakes consider all of the above factors, and our specialists provide the necessary guidance on speed.
+Grand Dayyani Machine Manufacturing ’s press brakes consider all of the above factors, and our specialists provide the necessary guidance on speed.

 F: Tool Type and Quality

 The tools used (punch, die, die holders, etc.) should be high-quality and suitable for the type of bend.
-Bozorg Dayani Machinery Manufacturing is proud to use premium materials and high-quality steel in its production.
+Grand Dayyani Machine Manufacturing is proud to use premium materials and high-quality steel in its production.

 G: Machine Settings

 Precision in setting up the press brake, including bending force, punch stroke length, different angles, V-die selection, and more, is essential for successful bending.
-It’s important to note that many of these setup considerations are addressed in both models of Bozorg Dayani press brakes (PLC and CNC).
+It’s important to note that many of these setup considerations are addressed in both models of Grand Dayyani press brakes (PLC and CNC).
 By entering initial values, you can avoid complex adjustments, as the device handles this process automatically.

 Conclusion: Press brake bending involves specific principles and rules, as covered in this article.
 However, given the material properties (metals), achieving an accurate and desirable bend angle requires both knowledge of these principles and practical experience.
 A seasoned bending operator with years of experience on a press brake will acquire the skills and expertise to help you achieve the highest bending quality.
 Adhering to the guidelines outlined in this article is also essential.
-Bozorg Dayani Machinery Manufacturing is proud to offer quality products along with scientific, technical, and engineering support throughout all stages of production.
+Grand Dayyani Machine Manufacturing is proud to offer quality products along with scientific, technical, and engineering support throughout all stages of production.